richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 [Outline Focus Area along with the progress made, by whom, and what is the next phase or activity to be expected]

 We view the [Survey name] survey as a foundation for ongoing focused conversations.
-Please continue to share feedback with your leaders and managers on how we are doing to address our company-level Focus Areas, as well as your team’s Focus Areas.
+Continue to share feedback with your leaders and managers on how we are doing to address our company-level Focus Areas, as well as your team’s Focus Areas.

 Expect continuous progress updates from us.
 Our goal is to achieve tangible changes across our company.
-With your input, we'll celebrate where we excel and focus on improving the opportunities that matter most to you.
+With your input, we celebrate where we excel and focus on improving the opportunities that matter most to you.

 [Salutation],